LoranceChen/libgit2-travel/README.md

 - commit amend only commit message
 - amend commit message and tree
 - create a file in a directory path
+- solve conflict with cleanup and amend file
 - ...

 ## Todo